Tuesday, April 9, 2013

 This allowed the bride and her parents to avoid the growing crowds, which had gathered outside the palace, "despite the drizzling rain.
 Queen Mother Margherita also arrived by car and entered the Palace by the same side door.

 Only about 100 people were present for the civil ceremony, as the Ambassadors' Hall was too small to accommodate all the wedding guests.
-As the couple was in the Hall, the majority of the guests were taking their seats in the Pauline chapel.
+While the couple was in the Hall, the majority of the guests took their seats in the Pauline Chapel.

-It was shortly after 10 a.m. when the doors of the Ambassadors' Hall were opened "by attendants in purple liveries."
+Shortly after 10 a.m., the doors of the Ambassadors' Hall were opened "by attendants in purple liveries."

-On her hair, the Princess wore the "traditional orange blossoms, surmounted by a small diadem of jewels."
-The only other piece of jewelry that the Princess chose to wear was her engagement ring.
+The Princess wore "traditional orange blossoms, surmounted by a small diadem of jewels " on her hair.
+The only other piece of jewelry she chose to wear was her engagement ring.

-At the civil ceremony, Queen Mother Margherita was escorted by Prince Konrad of Bavaria.
+Queen Mother Margherita was escorted by Prince Konrad of Bavaria at the civil ceremony.
 She wore "a wonderful tiara and a string of pearls," said to be the "finest in the world."

 Queen Elena was escorted by her only son, Crown Prince Umberto.

-Premier Mussolini, as an ex-officio Notary of Crown, was also present for the ceremony.
+As an ex officio Notary of the Crown, Premier Mussolini was also present for the ceremony.

-The walls of the Pauline chapel are hung with "priceless medieval tapestries," representing scenes from the Old and New Testament.
+The walls of the Pauline chapel are hung with "priceless medieval tapestries," representing scenes from the Old and New Testaments.

 At an ordinary wedding, the nuptial rite precedes the mass, but, according to an "ancient custom of the house of Savoy," the royal mass comes first.

-The witnesses, General Diaz and Admiral Jhaon di Revel presented the gold rings to the bride and groom.
-As the Princess and Count Calvi di Bergolo exchanged rings, the priest raised "his hand in benediction, " and pronounced the couple as man and wife.
+The witnesses, General Diaz and Admiral Jhaon di Revel, presented the gold rings to the bride and groom.
+As the Princess and Count Calvi di Bergolo exchanged rings, the priest raised "his hand in benediction" and pronounced the couple man and wife.

 One could hear the "faint sound" of the cheering crowds.